Licaiqi/Final-Project/README.md

 # Final-Project
-how to apply LLMs in specific domains
+How to apply LLMs in specific domains.